sudar/posts-by-tag/readme.txt

   * Added Tag links
   * Added the option to take tags from the current post
   * Added the option to take tags from the custom fields of current page

+** v2.1 (2011-11-22)

+ * Added option to include tag links from shortcode and template function.

 ==Readme Generator==